Neapolitan Pasta and Lentils

 Storage

-You can prepare pasta and lentils in advance and then reheat it, although the pasta will obviously be less al dente.
-It lasts for 3 days in the fridge and I recommend reheating it in the microwave.
-If you want to freeze it, I suggest using grains instead of pasta, like bulgur or spelt.
+You can prepare pasta and lentils in advance and then reheat it, although the pasta will be less al dente.
+It keeps in the refrigerator for 3 days; I recommend reheating it in the microwave.
+If you want to freeze it, I suggest using a grain instead of pasta—such as bulgur or farro.

 • Can I use pre-cooked lentils?

-Certainly you can.
-For this recipe use 12.7 oz of drained canned lentils.
-If you use a different weight, you will need to recalculate the WW points.
+Certainly.
+For this recipe use 360 g of drained jarred lentils (about 13 oz).
+If you use a different weight you will need to recalculate the WW points.
 Since you won’t have the lentil cooking water, I recommend preparing some vegetable broth separately to use for cooking the pasta.

 Author image